pryv/dev-site/src/documents/sections/data-types.html.md

 Fields:

-- `token` (string): Unique, read-only.
-The server-assigned token for the access.
-This is used to identify the access in requests to activity data.
+- `token` (string): Unique, read-only (except at creation).
+The token identifying the access.
+Automatically generated if not set when creating the access.
 - `name` (string): Unique.
 The name identifying the access for the user.
 It can be the client application's name for automatically generated personal accesses, or any user-defined value for manually created accesses.
 - `type` (`"personal"` or `"shared"`): Optional.
 Personal accesses have full access to data, while shared accesses are only granted access to data defined in field `permissions`.
 Default: `"shared"`.
 Note that personal accesses are not open for viewing and management by third party apps by default - if you need to manage personal accesses, please get in touch with us (TODO: link).
 - `permissions`: an array of channel permission objects as described below.
 Ignored for personal accesses.
 Shared accesses are only granted access to activity data objects listed in here.